Mystical94/magicswap/README.md

 - Add and remove their liquidity positions on MagicSwap protocol
 - Swap tokens on MagicSwap protocol

-Future Plans:
+## Future Plans:

 - Add a NFT airdrop for early adopters to give access to additional products to them
+- Add a game section in the dapp for new magicians so that they become an expert
 - Make it live on Polygon Mainnet

 ## Deploying the MagicSwap on local machine

 Clone the repository

-move into the UserInterface Directory
+Move into the UserInterface Directory

 ```sh
 cd UserInterface